xxndrew-mr/library-desktop-application/README.md

    ```
 5. Create a Pull Request.

-## License
-This project is licensed under the [MIT License](LICENSE).

-## Support
-If you have any questions or issues, feel free to open an [issue](https://github.com/username/repo-name/issues) in this repository.

 ## Author
-Developed by [Your Name](https://github.com/username).
-Feel free to contact me via email or GitHub if you have any feedback or ideas!
+Developed by XXndrew-mr. Feel free to contact me via email or GitHub if you have any feedback or ideas!